shimaore/ccnq3/doc/data-dictionary.md

 * applications/traces

-  Support for portal access to local traces.
+  Support for access to local traces.
   Install on: servers with the ccnq3-traces package, typically OpenSIPS and FreeSwitch hosts.

 * applications/voicemail